yaqwsx/PcbDraw/README.md

 The script will output several debug messages of KiCAD Python API you can ignore.
 I haven't found a way to disable them.
-If there is a missing module in the library, script will output warning.
+If there is a missing module in the library, the script will output warning.

 There are several options for the script:

-- `--list-components` prints a list all components from the front side of PCB.
+- `--list-components` prints a list of all components from the front side of PCB.
   Doesn't produce drawing.
-- `--placeholder` shows a red square in the drawing for a missing modules.
+- `--placeholder` shows a red square in the drawing for missing modules.
 - `--remap` takes a path to a JSON file containing a dictionary from component references to alternative modules to change a module for given component.
-This allows you to e.g. choose a different colors for LEDs without a need to change original board and create new packages for different colors.
+This allows you to e.g. choose different colors for LEDs without a need to change original board and create new packages for different colors.
 Format of dictionary entry is `"<ref>": "<library>:<module>"`  - e.g. `"PHOTO1":
   "Resistors:R_PHOTO_7mm"`.